 Is Google always right?
 Nope.
 That’s why it’s often better to choose a goalless campaign for more control to specify your targeting and monitor conversions yourself.

-Step 4: Pick a campaign type
+4. Pick a campaign type

 Now you’ll need to pick one of the various campaign types.
+Generally, we recommend starting with a search campaign to get started.

-Step 5: Configure targeting options
+5. Configure targeting options

-First things first: Name your campaign.
+First, name your campaign.
 We recommend something descriptive of the goal, campaign type, and offer you’re presenting.

-Now, Google provides a lot of choices when it comes to audience targeting.
-Choosing the wrong targeting options is one of the most common mistakes businesses make with Google Ads.
+However, choosing the wrong targeting options is one of the most common mistakes businesses make with Google Ads.

 “A general rule of thumb is to make your target audience as narrow and focused on your goal as possible,” says Yadegar.
-“The more specific you are with your targeting settings, the better Google is at presenting your ads to the most relevant audiences.”

 For example: